San Dimas California Citizenship Lawyers

 San Dimas Citizenship Lawyers Understand the Naturalization Process

 Immigrants not born in California, or any other state within the Union can apply for Citizenship through the process of naturalization.
-This generally means fulfilling a list of requirements in order to become a citizen.
+This typically means fulfilling a list of requirements in order to become a citizen.
 These requirements vary depending on the applicant.
-Generally, everyone must be a legal permanent resident, reside in the country for a certain period of time, pass a test on U.S. history and law, and maintain good moral character.
+Typically, everyone must be a legal permanent resident, reside in the country for a specific period of time, pass a test on U.S. history and law, and maintain good moral character.

 San Dimas Attorneys Have Experience With the Citizenship Documentation